mkgask/sgffu/readme.md

 ### Usage:

-1. Download this repository. (and extract)
+1. Download or "git clone --recursive" this repository. (and extract)

 2. Copy your favorite player character prefab (attach PlayerController.cs) to "Assets/Resources/Character/player/" directory.